 This schedule of charges provides a breakdown of how we have determined our charges.
+[This schedule should be published as part of the guide to information.]

-Type of charge Description Basis of charge Photocopying/printing charged at 0.310p per sheet (black and white) The actual cost incurred by the school Disbursement cost Photocopying/printing charged at 3.350p per sheet (colour) The actual cost incurred by the school Postage Actual costs of Royal Mail standard 2 nd class Statutory fee In accordance with the relevant legislation Other
+Type of charge Description Basis of charge Photocopying/printing charged at 0.310p per sheet (black and white) The actual cost incurred by the school Disbursement cost Photocopying/printing charged at 3.350p per sheet (colour) The actual cost incurred by the school Postage Actual costs of Royal Mail standard 2 nd class Statutory fee In accordance with the relevant legislation [Quote the actual statute.]
+Other